Table of Contents

 17. Coln St Aldwyn

 Two miles from busy Bibury is a tiny Cotswold village that receives far fewer tourists.
-With a quaint village shop and a couple of pretty guesthouses, you have the feeling you’ve stepped back in time 100 years.
+With a quaint shop and a couple of pretty guesthouses, you have the feeling you’ve stepped back in time 100 years.

 Since there isn’t a great deal to do in Coln St Aldwyn, I’d only recommend visiting if you’re passing.
 For a quick look around and a delicious lunch at the highly-rated restaurant at New Inn, it’s a real gem.

-Where to park: Park on-road in the village.
+Where to park: Park on-road.

 Where to stay: The New Inn.